 IFRS has only been applied to the group's consolidated financial statements.
-The parent company's financial statements, which are set out on pages 68 to 75, have been prepared in accordance with FRS 102 and the Companies Act 2006.
-The UK subsidiaries company financial statements will be prepared in accordance with FRS 101 or FRS 102 depending upon the individual circumstances applicable to each subsidiary.
+The parent company's financial statements, which are set out on pages 74 to 81, have been prepared in accordance with FRS 102 and the Companies Act 2006.
+The UK subsidiaries company financial statements will also be prepared in accordance with FRS 102 and the Companies Act 2006.
 Advantage will continue to be taken, where applicable, of the reduced disclosure framework, as set out in paragraph 1.12 of FRS 102, as no objections have been received from shareholders to this request.

-International Financial Reporting Standards (IFRS) adopted for the first time in 2017
+International Financial Reporting Standards (IFRS) adopted for the first time in 2018 $\,$